Shunt (electrical)

-A shunt is a device that is designed to provide a low-impedance path for an electrical current in a circuit.
+A shunt is a device designed to provide a low-impedance path for an electrical current in a circuit.
 It is typically used to divert current away from a system or component in order to prevent overcurrent.
-Electrical shunts are commonly used in a variety of applications including power distribution systems, electrical measurement systems, automotive and marine applications.
+Electrical shunts are used in a wide variety of applications including power distribution systems, electrical measurement systems, automotive and marine applications.
+Shunts take many physical forms depending on their application.
+In current measurement, a shunt is a resistor of very low but precisely known resistance placed in parallel with a meter, allowing large currents to be measured indirectly via the voltage drop across it.
+In circuit protection, shunt devices such as crowbar circuits guard against overvoltage by short-circuiting the supply.
+Capacitors are employed as shunts to redirect high-frequency electrical noise to ground.
+In photovoltaics, the term describes an unwanted short circuit within a solar cell, while in lightning protection, gas-filled tubes act as shunts to safely conduct surge energy to ground.
+On warships, battle short shunts are installed across fuses for essential equipment before entering combat.

 Defective device bypass

 One example is in miniature Christmas lights which are wired in series.
 When the filament burns out in one of the incandescent light bulbs, the full line voltage appears across the burnt out bulb.
 A shunt resistor, which has been connected in parallel across the filament before it burnt out, will then short out to bypass the burnt filament and allow the rest of the string to light.
 If too many lights burn out however, a shunt will also burn out, requiring the use of a multimeter to find the point of failure.